afs202005277/JetpackJoyride/docs/README.md

 - Only one instance and global access point of the class Controller
 - Violates the Single Responsibility Principle.
 The pattern solves two problems at a time.

-### Template in View

-e program can override only certain parts of the main class, making them less affected by changes that happen to other parts of the algorithm.

 ### General Structure
 ![UML Diagram](UML.png)